 There is no expectation that all Pupil Premium funded pupils will receive identical support and the allocation of the budget for each pupil feeds into the whole school budget as opposed to being ring fenced.
 At Grenoside Community Primary School, we use this funding to support spending which benefits eligible children within their cohorts, rather than create individual budgets for each child (although in the assessment of individual needs some personalisation may occur).
 This spending significantly enhances our capacity to support children with barriers to their learning.
 The school considers best ways to allocate Pupil Premium money annually following rigorous data analysis and the careful consideration of the needs of the pupils.

 Our determined and committed leadership team and wider staff ensure that Pupil Premium funding and provision impacts on achievement, attendance and pastoral care.
-This includes an identified governor having responsibility for Pupil Premium, the Deputy-/Co-Head teacher, responsible for monitoring provision and outcomes, and the wider staff team to implement and evaluate provision.
-The Co-Head teacher, Co-/Deputy-Head and Special Educational Needs Coordinator (SENCo) regularly evaluate pupil premium outcomes compared to other pupils in school to ensure the correct strategies and provision are in place.
+This includes an identified governor having responsibility for Pupil Premium, the Deputy Headteacher (and SENCo), responsible for monitoring provision and outcomes, and the wider staff team to implement and evaluate provision.
+The Headteacher and governors regularly evaluate pupil premium outcomes compared to other pupils in school to ensure the correct strategies and provision are in place.